Six-Day War: The West Bank

 In the north, a battalion from Peled's division checked Jordanian defenses in the Jordan Valley.
 A brigade from Peled's division captured the western part of the West Bank.
 One brigade attacked Jordanian artillery positions around Jenin, which were shelling Ramat David Airbase.
 The Jordanian 12th Armored Battalion, which outnumbered the Israelis, held off repeated attempts to capture Jenin.
 Israeli air attacks took their toll, and the Jordanian M48 Pattons, with their external fuel tanks, proved vulnerable at short distances, even to the Israeli-modified Shermans.
 Twelve Jordanian tanks were destroyed, and only six remained operational.

 Just after dusk, Israeli reinforcements arrived.
 The Jordanians continued to fiercely resist, and the Israelis were unable to advance without artillery and air support.
 One Israeli jet attacked the Jordanian commander's tank, wounding him and killing his radio operator and intelligence officer.
 The surviving Jordanian forces then withdrew to Jenin, where they were reinforced by the 25th Infantry Brigade.
 The Jordanians were effectively surrounded in Jenin.

-Jordanian infantry and their three remaining tanks managed to hold off the Israelis until 4:00 am, when three battalions arrived to reinforce them in the afternoon.
+Jordanian infantry and their three remaining tanks managed to hold off the Israelis until 4:00 a.m., when three battalions arrived to reinforce them in the afternoon.
 The Jordanian tanks charged and knocked out multiple Israeli vehicles, and the tide began to shift.
 After sunrise, Israeli jets and artillery conducted a two-hour bombardment against the Jordanians.
-The Jordanians lost 10 dead and 250 wounded, and had only seven tanks left, including two without gas, and sixteen APCs.
+The Jordanians lost 10 dead and 250 wounded, and had only seven tanks left, including two without gas, and 16 APCs.
 The Israelis then fought their way into Jenin and captured the city after fierce fighting.

 After the Old City fell, the Jerusalem Brigade reinforced the paratroopers, and continued to the south, capturing Judea and Gush Etzion.
-Hebron was taken without any resistance.
+Hebron was taken with no resistance.
 Fearful that Israeli soldiers would exact retribution for the 1929 massacre of the city's Jewish community, Hebron's residents flew white sheets from their windows and rooftops.
 The Harel Brigade proceeded eastward, descending to the Jordan River.